UK Visa Information

 - Evidence of your current employment status or that of the person supporting you (contract, letter from employer, etc.)

-- A letter, written and signed, by the person supporting stating that they are doing so.
+- A letter, written and signed by the person supporting you, stating that they are supporting you.

-- Evidence that you will return home at the end of your course: return tickets, letter from your employer or course provider if you are a student.
+- Evidence that you will return home at the end of your course.
+This could be return tickets, a letter from your employer, or a letter from your course provider if you are a student.

 We will request to see a copy of all these documents before we issue a visa letter as we need to assess the suitability of all students.